MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/bitmaps/pixel-bits.md

 This is the `Bgra8888` ordering rather than the `Rgba8888` ordering.
 The `Brga8888` format is the default for the Universal Windows platform, which is why the gradients on the last row of that screenshot are the same as the first row.
 But the middle two rows are incorrect because the code creating those bitmaps assumed an `Rgba8888` ordering.

-If you want to use the same code for accessing pixel bits on all three platforms, you can explicitly create an `SKBitmap` using either the `Rgba8888` or `Bgra8888` format.
+If you want to use the same code for accessing pixel bits on each platform, you can explicitly create an `SKBitmap` using either the `Rgba8888` or `Bgra8888` format.
 If you want to cast `SKColor` values to bitmap pixels, use `Bgra8888`.

 ## Random access of pixels

 The `FillBitmapBytePtr` and `FillBitmapUintPtr` methods in the **Gradient Bitmap** page benefited from `for` loops designed to fill the bitmap sequentially, from top row to bottom row, and in each row from left to right.
 The pixel could be set with the same statement that incremented the pointer.

 Sometimes it's necessary to access the pixels randomly rather than sequentially.
 If you're using the `GetPixels` approach, you'll need to calculate pointers based on the row and column.
 This is demonstrated in the **Rainbow Sine** page, which creates a bitmap showing a rainbow in the form of one cycle of a sine curve.

 The colors of the rainbow are easiest to create using the HSL (hue, saturation, luminosity) color model.
 The `SKColor.FromHsl` method creates an `SKColor` value using hue values that range from 0 to 360 (like the angles of a circle but going from red, through green and blue, and back to red), and saturation and luminosity values ranging from 0 to 100.
 For the colors of a rainbow, the saturation should be set to a maximum of 100, and the luminosity to a midpoint of 50.